Ashish265/Machine-learning/README.md

 5 - Training Tunng

-In this section we will optimize our model by using hyperparameter tunning for different alogorithms.
+In this section we will optimize our model by performing hyperparameter tunning for different alogorithms.